MaximeCordeil/ImAxes/README.md

 ![datasource](https://user-images.githubusercontent.com/11532065/36767569-28938eb6-1c8f-11e8-8aa5-984aab9202a7.PNG)

 ### The metadata file
-The metadata file allow s you to
+The metadata file is used to specify the data binning for the histograms corresponding to each data dimension.
+It is optional and if you do not create one the histograms will not have bins.

+To create a metadata file:

+1. Right click in the editor (under Datasets/) and select ImAxes> Create Meta Data

 ### In the editor
-The scene contains a

 ### Building and launching ImAxes
 You can build and launch the HTCVive or the OculusTouch scene.
 Make sure you have attached the dataset file in the SceneManager gameobject.